amory1997/XMC1.0-explorer/README.md

 # XMC1.0-explorer
  the bin file is compiled with the e3-1230v2

+ NOTE: the bin file of xmcblocks only work on the intel cpu which released later than the year of 2015, which means the intel cpu shoud be newer than e3-1230v2
- the fold of nginx include the config file nginx/sites-available/default
+		AMD cpu not work with bin file of xmcblocks in the repository the fold of nginx include the config file nginx/sites-available/default

  and ssl files which to ensure the website will work in the https way with the address of explorer.monero-classic.org